piyush-agrawal6/TaskPlanner-Paypal/readme.md

 # Task Planner App
-This website is made for the user interaction only , where the user or patients can book appointments , can get their reports online , know the details about the hospital, Doctors and many more information...
+Task planner is a website where the user can login to there respective organization , can create tasks , sprints , assign task to to different members , edot and delete task and sprints.

 ## Tech Stack